JillKlatt/retail-therapy/notes.md

 ## BONUS:
 [ ] Add ChangeUsername option on the bottom
+[ ] Add health option (similar to points, but instead of adding points, encounters would detract from health)

 ## 6/28
 [X] Readme
+[ ] Add Modal
 [ ] Add Story
 [ ] Add seed data
+[ ] Play again? option